hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 ### Prerequisites

-This process assumes that the 1.4.0 upgrade is complete including all Legacy ACLs having their accessor IDs populated.
+This process assumes that the 1.4.0 upgrade is complete including all legacy ACLs having their accessor IDs populated.
 This might take up to several minutes after the servers upgrade in the primary datacenter.
 You can tell if this is the case by using `consul acl token list` and checking that no tokens exist with a